- Shows and Tickets

 Conrad Prebys Theatre Center

 Directed by Barry Edelstein

 A Globe-commissioned world premiere from the celebrated writer of The Last Match.
-Esther and Yoni are shy young Orthodox Jews embarking on an arranged marriage, despite barely knowing each other.
+Esther and Schmuli are shy young Orthodox Jews embarking on an arranged marriage, despite barely knowing each other.
 Abe and Julia are high-profile celebrities embarking on a dangerously flirtatious correspondence, despite being married to other people.
 On the surface, the lives of these two couples couldn’t be more different.
 But Anna Ziegler’s funny, insightful, and mysterious new drama explores the hidden connections between seemingly disparate people, drawing audiences into an intriguing puzzle and a deeply sympathetic look at modern love.